 A cash flow plan details all the known income and expenses throughout a construction project and lays them out over time.
-It is similar to a cash flow forecast or projection, except that it's a living document that gets updated as the work progresses.
+It is similar to a cash flow forecast or cash flow projections, except that it's a living document that gets updated as the work progresses.

 Why you need a cash flow management plan

-A cash flow management plan lets you map out the funds needed to keep a project moving from start to finish.
+A cash flow management plan lets you map out the funds needed to keep a construction project moving from start to finish.
 This financial tool is to money what a schedule is to time.
-It tracks all the necessary pieces so you don't wind up in a bind.
+It tracks all the necessary pieces to avoid cash flow issues.

 A cash flow management plan is different from a budget.
 A budget lays out expenses for an entire project.
 But it doesn't detail when the bills for those items will come.
-Without a plan, you risk running out of funds early on, leaving you high and dry for the rest of that phase until the next scheduled payment arrives.
-This type of cash flow crunch can halt projects or leave contractors deep in debt as they try to finance the work themselves.
+Without a payment schedule, you risk running out of funds early on, leaving you high and dry for the rest of that phase until the next scheduled payment arrives.
+Cash flow issues can halt construction projects or leave contractors deep in debt as they try to finance the work themselves.

 By creating a detailed cash flow management document, you'll have a better sense of when to pay bills and when expenses are getting out of hand, and you'll be better equipped to handle any surprises as they come along.